 Master of Professional Accounting MPA

 The Master of Professional Accounting (MPA) is a conversion taught masters qualification in Accounting, that provides graduates with the skills, knowledge, and competencies to be a highly effective accountant in both domestic and international organisations.
-The qualification will be aligned with professional accounting bodies in the industry, allowing graduates to gain provisional membership.
+The qualification will be aligned with professional accounting bodies in the industry (such as the Chartered Accountants of Australia and New Zealand, CAANZ), allowing graduates to gain provisional membership.

 Candidates with a background in any discipline may apply and no prior experience in Commerce or Accounting is required.
 Through applied academic research, students will gain an understanding of the theoretical considerations facing the Accounting profession while developing the confidence to challenge existing practices, and participate in the development of new and innovative ways to solve issues in the fields of accounting and business management.